How To Use Data Validation in Google Sheets

 Your Google Sheets are only as good as the data you fill them with.
 If your data is incorrect, inconsistent, or not formatted correctly, it can negatively impact your entire workflow and undermine the reliability of your analyses and decision-making processes.
 Bad or insufficient data can result in misleading insights, flawed conclusions, and costly mistakes — making it difficult to trust the results gained from your Google Sheets.

 For example, imagine working on a project in Google Sheets only to discover at the end that your data set was skewed by one or more pieces of incorrect or irrelevant data.
-You’d have to go back through all of your data to not only manually find the offending Google Sheet cell(s) but double-check all of your data to make sure there aren’t additional pieces also affecting your results.
+You’d have to go back through all data added to your sheet through data integration to not only manually find the offending Google Sheet cell(s) but double-check all of your data to make sure there aren’t additional pieces also affecting your results.
 Not exactly a great use of your time.

 When you use data validation, you can ensure the accuracy and integrity of your data by setting clear guidelines and constraints for data entry, eliminating errors, and maintaining data consistency.
 It acts as a safeguard, allowing you to establish rules and parameters that enforce data quality standards — something that’s especially important when sharing Sheets with others across your organization or externally.